 Be like Gump, Forrest Gump that is.
 Forrest loved Jenny and his mother unconditionally, he was faithful to his friends even if it meant risking his own life, what Gump lacked in intelligence he made up for by living the golden rule (treat others or love how you want to be treated or loved), and he never let life’s obstacles impede his progress.

 - Forrest Gump: [narrating] You know, it’s funny what a young man recollects.
 ‘Cause I don’t remember being born.
-I, I don’t recall what I got for my first Christmas and I don’t know when I went on my first outdoor picnic.
-But, I do remember the first time I heard the sweetiest voice in the wide world.
+I, I don’t recall what I got for my first Christmas, and I don’t know when I went on my first outdoor picnic.
+But, I do remember the first time I heard the sweetest voice in the wide world.

 - Young Jenny: You can sit here if you want.